jennifernha/NLP-App-Reviews-Sentiment-Analysis/README.md

 Coefficient Analysis shows that users are more likely to have positive sentiments when the apps have great customer service, are easy and convenient to use, food is delivered on time and cooked well.
 For negative sentiment, on the other hand, there were many words related to delayed delivery, food gone cold due to this reason, customer service,refund, and fees.
 ***
 ## Recommendation
 1. **Focus on building an impressive UI/UX.** From the coefficient analysis for positive words, it was evident that users were happy when using an app that was easy to use.
-Nowadays where there is too much information to consume, people prefer convenience and simplicity.
+Nowadays  there is too much information to consume so people prefer convenience and simplicity.
 Therefore, it is imperative to build an app that is not too complicated to use.

 2. **Build a strong delivery operations system.** There were many words present in both coefficient analysis for positive and negative words, which means that 'delivery' is a feature that can easily influence a user's sentiment.
 In terms of operations, it is important that there are enough drivers ready and available to complete delivery without any delays.